KTB2025/Bricken-Online-GEOG676-Fall2025/Lab06/README.md

 ## Tasks
 - Create a script that generates a **GraduatedColorsRenderer** (choropleth) map.
-- Package the script as a **Python Toolbox (.pyt)** accessible in the ArcGIS Pro Catelog under Toolboxes.
+- Package the script as a **Python Toolbox (.pyt)** accessible in the ArcGIS Pro catalog under Toolboxes.
 - Use a **step progressor** whose label updates at key stages (open project -> locate layer -> apply renderer -> save copy).

 ---